karencfisher/wordle-vibes/README.md

    - Yellow: Letter is in the word but in the wrong position
    - Gray: Letter is not in the word at all
 4. Use the hint button to reveal one correct letter
+5. Can reveal a word clue
-5. Score points based on correct letters and positions
+6. Score points based on correct letters and positions

 ## Installation & Setup